EdCharbeneau/FluentHtmlHelpers/Simple-talk article/Writing custom HTML Helpers for ASP.NET MVC.md

 Personally, once I have my HTML defined, I prefer to start writing a specification before I do anything else.
 Writing a specification isn’t a necessary step for creating a custom HTML helper, but it gives me a guide to how the HTML helper will function and what the desired syntax will be.
 A spec will also promote the use of semantic code, which improves discoverability for others that may be using the helper.

 Using a text file, I spec out how the helper will function and, since I will be unit testing the code, I’ll save the spec to my test project.
 There are several parameters that will be required to configure the Alert element: the text to be displayed, the style of the alert, and a close button that can be toggled.
 I’ll also be giving the Alert a default configuration that will only require that the text parameter be set.
-In addition to the elements parameters, we’ll allow HTML attributes to be passed to the helper as well.
+In addition to the elements parameters, we’ll allow HTML attributes to be passed to the helper as well (which I'll return to once we have our basic implementation up and running).
 Each configuration of the **Alert** helper is written out in the spec so it can be followed during implementation.

 AlertHelperSpec.html